needle-mirror/com.unity.entities/Documentation~/iterating-manually.md

            RotationSpeedType = rotationSpeedType,
            DeltaTime = Time.deltaTime
        };
-       this.Dependency rotationsSpeedJob.Schedule(chunks.Length,32, this.Dependency);
+       this.Dependency = rotationsSpeedJob.Schedule(chunks.Length,32, this.Dependency);
    }
 }
 ```

 ## How to manually iterate over data

-You can use the `EntityManager` class to manually iterate through entities or archetype chunks, but this isn't efficient.
-You should only use these iteration methods to test or debug your code, or in an isolated world where you have a controlled set of entities.
+You can use the `EntityManager` class to manually iterate through entities or archetype chunks, but this is usually inefficient.
+You should generally only use these iteration methods to test or debug your code, or in an isolated world where you have a controlled set of entities.

 For example, the following snippet iterates through all the entities in the active world: